 The comprehensive report received much community input at various stages.
 It also built on previous work, especially a 2003 study on the feasibility of converting the existing, abandoned 40,000 sq. ft. linseed oil mill building into a community centre.

-The vision is exciting.
-It not only calls for a modern, LEED-rated construction, but also for a beautiful space using the old building.
-It would deliver standard community centre amenities (though not a pool), while maximizing the building’s existing layout to include things such as a third-floor event space with roof terrace to generate revenue.
+The 2009 vision calls for a modern, LEED-rated construction, but also for a beautiful space using the old building.
+It would deliver standard community centre amenities, while maximizing the building’s existing layout to include things such as a third-floor event space with roof terrace to generate revenue.

-The Wabash (Parkdale) Community Centre currently sits in the City’s Capital Plan for 2018.
-But it has been in the plan for 18 years, each year pushed back due to various factors including amalgamation.
+The Wabash (Parkdale) Community Centre currently sits in the City’s Capital Plan for 2017-2023, after many years of delays, largely due to amalgamation.

-Below are some of the images and plans from the 2009 report (note the current Town Square plan is greener than the earlier plans below).
+Below are some of the images and plans from the 2009 report (note the current Town Square has changed somewhat from the earlier plans below).

 the green space on the roof is fantastic but i’m sad to see that so much area around the proposed centre will be paved/tiled and largely devoid of gardens. the square looks really sterile with all that concrete. why so much pavement?